Freddie Young

 Frederick A. Young OBE, BSC (9 October 1902 – 1 December 1998) was an English cinematographer.
-Sometimes credited as F. A. Young, his career in motion picture photography spanned more than 130 films across nearly 70 years, between 1919 and 1984.
+Sometimes credited as F. A. Young, his career in motion picture photography spanned more than 130 films across 65 years, between 1919 and 1984.
 He was best known for the sweeping, lush widescreen color photography he displayed through his collaborations with director David Lean.
 He won the Academy Award for Best Cinematography three times – for Lawrence of Arabia (1962), Doctor Zhivago (1965) and Ryan's Daughter (1970) – all directed by Lean.

 In 1972, he was made a BAFTA Fellow by the British Academy of Film and Television Arts.
 In 2003, a survey conducted by the International Cinematographers Guild placed Young among the ten most influential cinematographers of all time.

 Life and career

 Young was born in London in 1902, and raised in the West London suburb of Shepherd's Bush.
 At the age of 15 in 1917, he began working at the Gaumont-British Picture Corporation, and by 1919, he was the film lab manager.
 He also moonlighted as a stuntman.

 During World War II, Young served as a captain and chief cameraman of the British Army's Kinematograph Unit.